MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_14_Security Center.md

 In this exercise, you will complete the following tasks:

 - Task 1: Configure Security Center
-- Task 2: Implement the Security Center recommendation to install guest configuration extension
+- Task 2: Review the Security Center recommendations
 - Task 3: Implement the Security Center recommendation to enable Just in time VM Access

 #### Task 1: Configure Security Center